opendistro-for-elasticsearch/deprecated-security-parent/README.md

 ## Requirements

-Make sure you are in the directory elasticsearch/linux_distributions folder and have Java installed (assume you are using Ubuntu 18.04).
+Make sure you are in the elasticsearch/linux_distributions folder.
+Here are the instructions for installing Java (OpenJDK 11) for Debian based distributions.

 - Java
 ```